 At this point, the Coast Guard removed all personnel and only planned to paint the tower in 1989, figuring that such a coat would last for fifteen years.
 They intended to re-evaluate the paint job after ten years, at which time they figured that “the tower (would be) recaulked, and the helicopter deck resurfaced.
 No internal painting will be required.”

-In 2004 the Coast Guard considered demolishing the station, but subsequent testing found it to be structurally sound so it remains an active aid to navigation.
-Its predecessor, LV-116, went on to have a final tour of duty at the Delaware Bay Entrance until 1970, when it was replaced by a 104-ton Large Navigational Buoy.
+In 2004, the Coast Guard considered demolishing the station, but subsequent testing found it to be structurally sound so it remains an active aid to navigation.
+Its predecessor, LV-116, went on to have a final tour of duty at Delaware Bay Entrance until 1970, when it was replaced by a 104-ton Large Navigational Buoy.
 The lightship was turned over to the National Park Service in 1971 and was exhibited on the Potomac River.
-In 1982, the lightship was added to the maritime collection of the Baltimore Maritime Museum.
+In 1982, the lightship was added to the maritime collection of the Baltimore Maritime Museum, where it can be seen with is red hull and white CHESAPEAKE lettering.